Vibinmusicsharing/Vibin-open-source/app/libs/android-sdk-master/app-remote-lib/README.md

 #### The PlayerState
 It could answer the following questions

-* what track is being played now?
+* what trackInfo is being played now?
 * is the player playing/paused?
 * what is current playback position?
-* is the track saved to the user's library?
+* is the trackInfo saved to the user's library?

 #### The PlayerContext
 Get metadata like the title of the current context that is playing - such as an album or a playlist.